We have won.

 Let us be clear, we do not want to be a registered industrial organisation.
 For what it is worth, nurses have received little more than the CPI plus a smidgen pay-rise every year for the last 15 years.
 Watch that change when we win the next battle and seriously get involved in doing future EBAs for you.

 The Executive and Member Support team would like to thank the many encouraging responses and emails we have received over the past 2 weeks.
-We thank the current 2,043 Queensland Health employee members who believed in us by joining in the first place and for showing your confidence that we would overcome this by staying.
-Same goes to the 22 members who joined since the memo went out.
+We thank the current 2,043 (at the time of writing) Queensland Health employee members who believed in us by joining in the first place and for showing your confidence that we would overcome this by staying.
+Same goes to the many members who joined since the memo went out.
 To the 3 members who chose to resign, we do understand the pressure you were under and we would welcome you back at any time.
 And lastly, thanks to Queensland Health for communicating so extensively that there is an alternative.
 While you may not have had all the facts correct we will look forward to that becoming common knowledge.

 We most certainly will be escalating pressure on QLD Health and will commence action in the Fair Work Commission.
 Keep an eye on our newsletter for further updates.

 Although the memo has been publicly retracted - we are aware it is still being relied upon in some facilities.